• Skip to primary navigation

 1. You will be able to see the results and how you feel about the uncluttered space, which will reinforce positive behavior.

-2. You will show your family that you can clear the clutter on your own and keep it that way.
+2. You will show your family that you can clear the clutter and keep it that way.

 I explained to her that clutter doesn't happen overnight.
 So, it will take time to declutter.

-"We collect things over the years, so accept that moving forward and clearing the space will take time." ~ Sabrina Quairoli at Questions To Ask Yourself to Stop Worrying about Decluttering #declutteringtips Click To Tweet
+"We collect things over the years, so accept that moving forward will help you clear the space quicker." ~ Sabrina Quairoli at Questions To Ask Yourself to Stop Worrying about Decluttering #declutteringtips Share on X

 After we finished the conversation, she was calmer and more motivated to do something about her space.
 She didn't need to listen to her family anymore and be a defeatist.
 She also realized that the time constraint, not her being messy, was the real issue.